gitacoco/data-structures/Weekly_assign_07/README.md

 ```

 ### Parse the file
-Needs to be elaborated.
-Still under construction …
+The code please refer to [wa07_Parse.js](/wa07_Parse.js).
+The readme content meeds to be elaborated and is still under construction …

 ### Outcome
 Here comes the results from my consule: